Mu kratha: History

 Mu kratha means 'pan pork' in Thai (mu is 'pig' or 'pork' and kratha is 'pan' or 'skillet').
-Mu kratha resembles a combined Korean barbecue and a Japanese or Chinese hot pot.
+Mu kratha resembles a combination of a Korean barbecue with a Japanese or Chinese hot pot.
 The Thai version uses charcoal.
 The dining concept spread throughout Thailand and into Laos, the Philippines, Malaysia, Indonesia and Singapore.
+Mu kratha became popular in Thailand during the late 20th century, especially in the 19s, as buffet-style dining gained popularity.
+This cooking method allows diners to prepare a variety of meats, seafood, vegetables, and noodles.